sonuprasad66/sonuprasad66.github.io/README.md

 ## Thanks
-<p> If you like this portfolio template don't forget give it a ⭐ and also share it with me <p/>
+<p> If you like this portfolio don't forget give it a ⭐ and also share it with me <p/>
 <br/>